Psykar/SyncMyPix/README.md

 Facebook API
 ------------

-Note, as of 0.15.2, I have removed the API key from the source.

-You will need to create your own API key and add as a string resource called 'facebook_api_key'.
+You will need to create your own API key and replace string resource called 'facebook_api_key'.

 Contributors